MichaelCade/90DaysOfDevOps/Days/day25.md

 username = root
 password = eve

-You will then be asked to provide root password again, this will be used to SSH into the host later on.
+You will then be asked to provide the root password again, this will be used to SSH into the host later on.

 We then can change the hostname.

 ![](Images/Day25_Networking7.png)

-Next we define a DNS Domain Name, I have used the one below but I am not sure if this will need to be changed later on.
+Next, we define a DNS Domain Name, I have used the one below but I am not sure if this will need to be changed later on.

 ![](Images/Day25_Networking8.png)